Cape Coral, Florida: Economy

-The economy in Cape Coral is based on health care services, retail, and real estate/construction.
+The economy in Cape Coral is based on healthcare services, retail, and real estate/construction.
 The city's Economic Development Office promotes and incentivizes business relocation to Cape Coral.
-In 2016 the city's top five employers were the Lee Memorial Hospital, Lee County School System, Publix Supermarkets, City of Cape Coral and Walmart.
+In 2016 the city's top five employers were the Lee Memorial Hospital, Lee County School System, Publix Super Markets, City of Cape Coral, and Walmart.

-Acute care is provided by Cape Coral Hospital.
-Trauma Services are provided by Gulf Coast Medical Center in Fort Myers or Tampa.
-In December 2012, the Lee County VA Healthcare Center opened on Diplomat Parkway, providing a large range of medical services to veterans.
-Lee Health plans to expand healthcare services throughout the 2020s.
-Lee Health is planning to open a new hospital by 2030.
-Lee Health is expanding the ICU at Cape Coral Hospital from 22 beds to 34 beds.
-Furthermore, Lee Health is partnering with Florida State University to bring an Internal Medicine Residency Program to Cape Coral Hospital.
-Lee Health will also open a new outpatient center as a part of the Bimini Basin project near Downtown Cape Coral.
-Other plans include expansion of the existing outpatient center.

-In 2021, Bayfront Health, now Shorepoint, opened a freestanding Emergency Room & Urgent Care in Northeast Cape Coral along Del Prado Blvd.
-The following year, HCA Florida opened a 24/7 Freestanding Emergency Room along Pine Island Rd.

-In 2022, Encompass Health opened a 40-Bed inpatient rehabilitation hospital at the corner of NE Pine Island Rd. and Pondella Rd.

 Arts and culture

 Mike Greenwell founded an amusement park named Mike Greenwell's Bat-A-Ball & Family Fun Park that opened in February 1992.
 The facility changed ownership in April 2019, and it was renamed to Gator Mike's Family Fun Park.
-The facility includes a mini-golf course, Go-Karts, zip lining, bungee jumping, and more.

 Both city libraries are part of the Lee County Library System.
 Cape Coral Lee County Public Library had 175,000 books in 2002.
 Northwest Regional Library holds over 70,000 items.